turingschool/backend-curriculum-site/module1/lessons/intermediate_enumerables.md

   end
 ```

- So far, we haven't done anything new to us.
-But let's store a number of these persons into an array.
+ And let's store some instances of `Person` in an Array:

 ```ruby
 people = []